-In connection with the Merger, the Company will prepare and file with the U.S. Securities and Exchange Commission ("SEC") a registration statement on Form S-4 that will contain a prospectus and a proxy statement, and will seek the approval of the Company's stockholders with respect to certain actions, including the following (collectively, the "Histogenics Stockholder Matters"):
+In connection with the Merger, the Company has prepared and filed with the U.S. Securities and Exchange Commission ("SEC") a registration statement on Form S-4 that contains a prospectus/proxy statement/information statement, and is in the process of seeking the approval of the Company's stockholders with respect to certain actions, including the following (collectively, the "Histogenics Stockholder Matters"):

-- the Merger Agreement, including the issuance of shares of Histogenics common stock to the Ocugen's stockholders in connection with the transactions contemplated by the Merger Agreement; - the amendment of Histogenics' restated certificate of incorporation to effect a reverse split of all outstanding shares of the Company's common stock at a reverse stock split ratio as mutually agreed to by Histogenics and Ocugen; and - $\bullet \quad \text{ the change of control of the Company resulting from the Merger pursuant to pertinent Nasdaq rules}.\\$
+- the Merger Agreement, including the issuance of shares of Histogenics common stock to Ocugen's stockholders in connection with the transactions contemplated by the Merger Agreement; - the amendment of Histogenics' restated certificate of incorporation to effect a reverse split of all outstanding shares of the Company's common stock at a reverse stock split ratio as mutually agreed to by Histogenics and Ocugen; - the amendment of Histogenics' restated certificate of incorporation to effect an increase in the number of authorized shares of the Company's common stock from 100,000,000 to 200,000,000; - the amendment of Histogenics' restated certificate of incorporation to change the Company's name to "Ocugen, Inc." following the Effective Time; and - the change of control of the Company resulting from the Merger pursuant to pertinent Nasdaq rules.